Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Introduction

-Here, we address the interplay between disorder and light-matter coupling by considering a finite disordered 1d chain of $\mathcal{N}$ oscillating dipoles placed inside a mirror cavity (see Fig.~\ref{fig:sketch_cavity}).
-As discussed in the sequel, such dipoles represent a wide range of physical systems whose main coupling mechanism is of dipolar nature.
-Moreover, most of the aforementioned effects originate solely from light-matter coupling and disorder, such that the precise nature of the matter degrees of freedom, e.g., dipoles, two-level atoms, molecules, or semiconductor excitons for which most of the recent experimental approaches where performed \cite{Lerario2014,Orgiu2015,Lerario2017,Rozenman2018,Hou2020,Nagarajan2020,Pandya2022,Xu_arXiv22}, is not relevant.
-The dipoles are coupled to each other through an all-to-all short-range ($\alpha=3$) dipole-dipole interaction, and we go beyond the Tavis-Cummings model by considering a microscopically derived minimal coupling Hamiltonian \cite{Downing2019,Downing2021} which couples the dipoles to a multimode cavity.
-Importantly, the majority of materials used in experimental polaritonics, such as Fabry-Pérot or plasmonic cavities, are intrinsically multimodal, and a recent study shows that single-mode light-matter models fail to capture some spectral and transport properties in a chain of strongly coupled disordered two-level systems \cite{Ribeiro2022}.
-Our model takes into account disorder both in the individual resonance frequencies of each dipole, modeling possible inhomogeneities and in the interdipole distances, accounting for positioning uncertainties.
-We also go beyond the two-terminal configuration scheme for transport simulations by considering an out-of-equilibrium driven-dissipative transport scenario.
-This allows us to analyze the propagation of polaritonic excitations along the chain depending on the driving frequency, and to study the effect of dissipation, taking into account losses both in the dipoles and in the mirror cavity.
+We consider dipoles that are coupled to each other through an all-to-all short-range quasistatic dipole-dipole interaction, and, importantly, we go beyond the usually considered single mode Tavis-Cummings model by studying a microscopically derived minimal coupling Hamiltonian \cite{Downing2019,Downing2021} which couples the dipoles to a multimode cavity.
+Since the majority of materials used in experimental polaritonics, such as Fabry-Pérot or plasmonic cavities, are intrinsically multimodal, it is of fundamental importance to go beyond single-mode models \cite{Tichauer2021,Ribeiro2022}.
+We take into account disorder both in the individual resonance frequencies of each dipole, modeling possible inhomogeneities and in the interdipole distances, accounting for positioning uncertainties.
+Crucially, unlike the recent studies of Refs.~\cite{Chavez21,Dubail22,Engelhardt2022}, we study transport through an out-of-equilibrium driven-dissipative scenario, which permits us to analyze the propagation of polaritonic excitations along the chain as a function of the driving frequency, and to study the effect of dissipation, taking into account losses both in the dipoles and in the mirror cavity.